prachijha05/questioliven-manager-/README.md

-📘  # **Interactive Question Management Sheet**
+📘****Interactive Question Management Sheet****

 A modern, interactive single-page web application to manage a hierarchical set of DSA questions organized by Topics → Sub-topics → Questions, inspired by platforms like Codolio / Striver A2Z Sheet.

-🚀## Live Demo
+🚀 Live Demo

-🔗** Deployment Link**
+🔗 Deployment Link

-👉 (Paste your Vercel URL here)
+👉 Paste your Vercel URL here
 Example:

 https://question-manager-xxx.vercel.app

-🔗** GitHub Repository**
+🔗 GitHub Repository

 👉 https://github.com/prachijha05/question-manager

-🧠** Problem Statement**
+🧠 Problem Statement

 The goal of this project is to build an interactive question tracking sheet that allows users to:

 Organize questions by topics and sub-topics

-Track solved/unsolved questions
+Track solved / unsolved questions

 Reorder items using drag and drop